 Sometimes you can simply remove the application from Control Panel > Programs > Programs and Features.
 If that doesn’t work for you, follow these steps.

-1. Note the ID of the extension you wish to remove, then close Google Chrome.
+1. Note the ID of the extension you wish to remove, located on the Extensions screen, then close Google Chrome.

 2. Open Windows Explorer and select the Show hidden files, folders and drives by selecting Organize > Folder and search options > View.

 3. Navigate to C: > Users > your username > Appdata > Local > Google > Chrome > User Data > Default > Extensions.

 4. Delete the folder that matches the ID on the Chrome Extensions screen.